 Each property has its unique facets – the numbers, the features, the neighborhood and local market conditions, highest and best use…

-And similarly, no two private lenders are exactly alike – each has their own view of what an ideal return looks like for them, and some will have a higher risk tolerance while others will have a lower risk tolerance.
+And similarly, no two private money lenders for real estate are exactly alike – each has their own view of what an ideal return looks like for them, and some will have a higher risk tolerance while others will have a lower risk tolerance.

 Your best advantage is in knowing how to work with all types of private lenders for real estate investing, and the best way to do this is to understand multiple ways you could possibly structure your arrangement with them.
 This means stepping outside the “one size fits all” box you’ve been stuck inside, and learning how to structure and present your deals more creatively.

 It’s not that hard, you just need a few ‘templates’ to follow, and that’s exactly what I’m about to walk you through in plain English here.